2024-25 Catalog

 IDEA 150 IDEAS Seminar V 1 Credit

-The junior year courses have students working on team-based projects and preparing for the senior year thesis work.
+The Senior-year IDEAS Seminar has students working on team-based projects and focuses on thesis work.

 IDEA 251 IDEAS Seminar VIII 1 Credit